ahamilton144/GitTutorial/README.md

 Lastly, if you have Cygwin's Git, you will probably have to follow Carl's comment at the bottom of [this page](https://helmiagustian.wordpress.com/2014/03/17/install-meld-at-cygwin-as-mergetool/).

-Once you have followed these steps, you can compare the differences between the current checked out branch (say, *andrew_working*) and another branch (say, *master*) by typing
+Once you have followed these steps, you can compare the differences between the current working tree and another branch (say, *master*) by typing

 `git difftool master`

 Git will find all files which are different between the two branches, and ask you one-by-one whether you want to open that file for comparison in Meld.
+You can also look at the difference between two different named branches or commits, and can specify a specific file if you don't want to be prompted on all files.

+`git difftool working_branch_1 working_branch_2`

+`git difftool commit_hash_1 commit_hash_2 main.py`